geekq/azbare/README.md

 # Minimalistic ansible collection for managing Azure resources

-There is an existing `azcollection`, which supports a lot of different types of azure resources, includes examples and documentation.
+There is an existing `azure.azcollection`, which supports a lot of different types of azure resources, includes examples and documentation.

 Unforturnately, there are some problems with maintenance: